dotnet/docs-maui/docs/ios/capabilities.md

 # Capabilities

 In iOS, apps run in a sandbox that provides a set of rules that limit access between the app and system resources or user data.
 Apple provides *capabilities*, also known as *app services*, as a means of extending functionality and widening the scope of what iOS apps can do.
 Capabilities allow you to add a deeper integration with platform features to your app, such as integration with Siri.
-For more information about capabilities, see [Capabilities](https://developer.apple.com/documentation/xcode/capabilities).
+For more information about capabilities, see [Capabilities](https://developer.apple.com/documentation/xcode/capabilities) on developer.apple.com.

-To use capabilities, the app must have a valid provisioning profile that contains an App ID with the required capability enabled.
-A valid provisioning profile, that enables one or more capabilities, can be created automatically in Visual Studio or Visual Studio for Mac, or manually in the Apple developer portal.
+Capabilities are added to your app's provisioning profile, which is used when code signing your app.
+The provisioning profile must contain an App ID, with the required capabilities enabled.
+This provisioning profile can be created automatically in Visual Studio or Visual Studio for Mac, or manually in the Apple developer portal.

 ## Add capabilities with Visual Studio